ThomasByr/projet_programmation_bouyer_bonnail/doc/helpme.md

 # Projet Programmation 2021/2022 | Julie BONNAIL & Thomas BOUYER

 So here it is...
 Our programming project, used to parse a large xml database (learn more [here](https://dblp.org/)).
 Normally this entire project should be written in English (except for the [README](../README.md) and the [changelog](../changelog.md)) so we won't go into extensive usage details here.
 Instead, we will focus on explaining the main structures used, and how they can be exported to other projects.
 Such things that won't be found inside comments.
+Note that [type.h](../includes/types.h) is a global requirement and does not add any functionalities.

 1. [vec_t, a vector class](#vec_t-a-vector-class)
 2. [hset_t, a collection of unique elements](#hset_t-a-collection-of-unique-elements)